C++ vs Java

 Principle

-Write once run anywhere
+Write once and run anywhere.

 Code execution

-Source code is compiled by the compiler and converted into bytecode, then the byte code is executed by the interpreter.
+Source code is compiled by the compiler and converted into bytecode.
+Then the byte code is executed by the interpreter .

 Memory Management